 Our process has drawn upon an interdisciplinary spectrum of knowledge and making practice, incorporating thinking and methodology from design, craft, engineering and science.
 This new taxonomy of making has been enabled by the global cultural shift towards the blurring of disciplinary boundaries, driven by the possibilities of new technologies, and the increasing cultural, economic and industrial necessity of a sustainable model of production and consumption.

-Faber Futures’ journey with S. coelicolor continues to reveal astonishing discoveries – and generate ever more intriguing questions, which we have explored through a series of research experiments for exhibition commissions, and corporate and cultural residency programmes.
+Faber Futures’ journey with bacteria dyes continues to reveal astonishing discoveries – and generate ever more intriguing questions, which we have explored through a series of research experiments for exhibition commissions, and corporate and cultural residency programmes.